JariRoossien/univer/README.md

 Set up github repository, implemented custom script to combine existing tooling for code coverage, implemented tests and coverage tooling for getFormulaItemBySId and clearPreviousArrayFormulaCellData.

 ### Sanjay Chacku Purakal
+Implemented tests and coverage tool for SetWorksheetShowCommand and setEndForRange

 ### Chantal Ariu